enginmanap/limonEngine-docs/docs/APIUsage.rst

 Used to indicate if the variable is set or or not.
 If default value is considered valid then should be initialized true.

 .. warning::
-    If a variable is not reqired aka optional, this should be initialized with true, because editor doesn't allow saving a trigger with any parameter not set.
+    If a variable is not required aka optional, this should be initialized with true, because editor doesn't allow saving a trigger with any parameter not set.

 API Methods
 ___________